PubInv/TriadBalance/README.md

 on such a diagram into a 3-vector of values in a mathematically consistent and invertible way.
 The Triad Balance widget is fully responsive and stylable in css.
-It should be easy for any javascript programmer to embed this on a page.
+It should be easy for any JavaScript programmer to embed this on a page.
 A full test suite and example code should assist in reuse.
 </p>